xiaorui-23/chat_flutter/README.md

 After the author discovers that the dependencies used in the plugin have been updated, they will be updated as soon as possible.
-For a smoother experience during use, it is recommended that you update the plugin as soon as possible, or `pubspec.yaml` add before version number in the file `^` symbol for using the latest version of the plugin
+For a smoother experience during use, it is recommended that you update the plugin as soon as possible, or `pubspec.yaml` add before version number in the file `^` symbol for using the latest version of the plugin.

+Currently, some functional implementations rely on the following plugins:

+- flutter_screenutil
+- photo_view
+- video_player